opencomply/oscal-content/README.md

 The structure and contents of the OSCAL content directories are as follows:

+- [bio-overheid.nl](bio-overheid.nl): This directory contains the OSCAL representation of the [Baseline Informatiebeveiliging Overheid (BIO)](https://www.bio-overheid.nl/).
 - [ciso-ksp.kpnnet.org](ciso-ksp.kpnnet.org): This directory contains the OSCAL representation of the [KPN Security Policy](https://ciso-ksp.kpnnet.org/).
 - [src](src): This directory contains the source files for all the OSCAL content located in this repository.